RidaHajjAli/In-Memory-RAG/README.md

 # In-Memory RAG Application

-A Python-based **Retrieval-Augmented Generation (RAG)** application that combines document retrieval and generative AI to answer queries about Lebanese hospitals and the medical situation.
+A Python-based **Retrieval-Augmented Generation (RAG)** application that combines document retrieval and generative AI to answer queries about any specific data.
 The application processes CSV, PDF, Word, and Excel files, indexes their content, and uses a generative AI model to provide context-aware answers.

 ---